Kegbird/Design_Patterns/Creational/Abstract_Factorial/README.md

 # Abstract factory pattern

-Abstract factory pattern can be used when:
+The abstract factory pattern can be used when:

 - You want to hide the creation and representation of a set of products.
 - When you have many classes with a common interface.